swizzin/docs.swizzin.ltd/docs/getting-started/faqs.md

 If you just installed every package just because and you don't actually need quotas, feel free to remove the package with `box remove quota`

+## ...
+Docker?

+No.

+You cannot run Swizzin in a docker.
+The way docker works does not mix well with the amount of different resources swizzin relies on that are present in a standard Debian/Ubuntu Installation.

+Swizzin installs all applications in their non-containerized, bare-metal form.
+This for performance and maintainability reasons.